 The annotation file includes metrics about job cache activity.
-Following is an example that lists the metrics:
+Following is an example that lists the metrics.
+This example shows that Shared JobCache is used:

 For descriptions of these metrics, see the "Metrics in Annotation Files" section in Chapter 8, Annotation.